futel/twilio-sip-server/latency.md

   - Maybe ongoing periodic calls for monitoring and cache warming?
 - The cache seems fairly warm with frequent calls, maybe 80% cache hits?
   - What is our hoped for cache hit ratio?
-- The lambda functions take a long time, about 500ms
+- The lambda functions take a long time, about 500ms.

 ### S3 request logs
 - We log requests to the dialplan-assets-logs bucket.
 - What useful information is in the logs?
   - https://docs.aws.amazon.com/AmazonS3/latest/userguide/LogFormat.html
+  - ,,time,,,,,,request-uri,http-status,,,total-time-ms,,,,,,,,,host-header,,
   - The fact that a request was made, indicating a cache miss.
   - The total time from the server's perspective.
   - The host header, ie the HTTP host the requester used, including any region.